YimingZ61/Data-Visulization-in-R/Syllabus.md

     Misleading example: a plot with improper scale

-  - The H - ggplot2 in R - general introduction of ggplot2 and its
+  - How - ggplot2 in R - general introduction of ggplot2 and its
     advantages comparing with base plot in R

 # 2\.
 Introduction to GGPLOT2 (1h and 20 min)